aliozgur/aliozgur.github.io/_posts/2026-02-22-harp-spec-intro.md

 If a signer key is revoked, Decisions from that key must be rejected immediately.

-Key management is not “nice to have” for enterprise deployments.
+Key management is not "nice to have" for enterprise deployments.
 It is required to make the authorization authority real.

 ---